Belgischer Rundfunk

 Belgischer Rundfunk (BRF) (Belgian Broadcasting) is the public-service broadcasting organisation serving the German-speaking Community of Belgium.
-Based in Eupen, with additional studio facilities in Sankt Vith and Brussels, BRF produces one television and three radio channels.
+Its headquarters are based in Eupen.
+With additional studio facilities in Sankt Vith and Brussels, BRF produces one television and three radio channels.

 History

-German-language broadcasts were first started in Brussels by the Nationaal Instituut voor Radio Omroep / Institut National de Radiodiffusion (NIR/INR) on 1 October 1945.
+German-language broadcasts were first started in Brussels by the National Institute of Radio Broadcasting (Nationaal Instituut voor Radio Omroep, NIR; Institut National de Radiodiffusion, INR) on 1 October 1945.
 In 1960, the NIR/INR became Belgische Radio en Televisie / Radio-Télévision Belge (BRT/RTB) and in 1961 RTB began a German-language radio channel, broadcasting from Liège.

-In 1977, the German-language service was separated from RTB – which became Radio-Télévision Belge de la Communauté française (RTBF) – and BRT, which became Vlaamse radio en televisie (VRT) - and the new company, Belgischer Rundfunk, began broadcasting from Eupen.
+In 1977, the German-language service was separated from RTB – which became Radio-Télévision Belge de la Communauté française (RTBF) – and BRT, which in 1990s became Vlaamse radio en televisie (VRT) – and the new company, Belgischer Rundfunk, began broadcasting from Eupen.
 For some years afterward, it continued to use BRT/RTB's old stylised "ear" logo long after its French and Flemish sisters dropped it.

 In October 1999 BRF-TV was created; it broadcasts by cable in the East Cantons.
 On 15 November 2001, BRF and Deutschlandfunk Cologne began BRF-DLF, a radio station in Brussels for German-speakers in that area.

+The iconic "ear" logo designed by Michel Olyff (seen to the right) was withdrawn on 22 June 2015, long after the Flemish and Walloon counterparts removed it.
+The current logo is limited to the extant wordmark.